Artenuvielle/accneat/README.md

 ## System Requirements

-* AccNEAT is currently only used on Linux (Xubuntu 14.04 and CentOS 6.5).
-It shouldn't be too painful to run on other POSIX systems, but the build system is not designed ideally for portability.
+* AccNEAT was originally only used on Linux (Xubuntu 14.04 and CentOS 6.5).
+This fork adds experimental compatibility with windows systems.
+The use of this fork with Linux systems is untestet.
+If something doesn't work, please use the original repository instead.

 * C++ compiler with full support for C++11 standard (e.g. GCC 4.9)